-Lucky for us, my friend Rochelle Melander, author of Write-A-Thon: Write Your Book in 26 Days (and Live to Tell About It) has some excellent words of advice on how to handle such an event!
-Please read on, and prepare to bookmark this gem of a post to reference for your own next book signing.
+Today Rochelle Melander, author of Write-A-Thon: Write Your Book in 26 Days (and Live to Tell About It) has some excellent words of advice on how to handle such a book signing event.

 Book Signings that Wow